-Alice Cooper spent most of the ’80s looking for a hit, but with his 18th studio LP, ‘Trash,’ the groundbreaking shock rocker promised “less gore, more MOR” — and delivered with a million-selling smash that resuscitated his recording career.
+Alice Cooper spent most of the ’80s looking for a hit, but with his 18th studio LP, Trash, the groundbreaking shock rocker promised “less gore, more MOR.”
+He delivered, too, with a million-selling smash that resuscitated his recording career.

 “Certain people ought to be aware by now of what Alice Cooper is and what he does.
-But there is a whole new audience out there,” he enthused in the months after ‘Trash’ hit.
-“There are kids who come up to me on the street who think ‘Trash’ is my first album.
+But there is a whole new audience out there,” he enthused in the months after the album hit.
+“There are kids who come up to me on the street who think Trash is my first album.
 But then I’ll be up onstage and there’ll be a 15-year-old who knows every word to ‘The Ballad of Dwight Fry.’
 There are certain kids who totally disregard any of the heroes of the ’80s.
-And these kids are very aware of who Alice is…and it’s great.”
+And these kids are very aware of who Alice is – and it’s great.”

-“I called up Steve Vai and said, ‘I know you’re taken, so tell me who the next best is,’” recalled Cooper of his search for a new guitarist.
+“I called up Steve Vai and said, ‘I know you’re taken, so tell me who the next best is,'” Cooper said of his search for a new guitarist.
 “He said Al Pitrelli.
-So as soon as I got him [David Lee] Roth calls up and says, ‘Did you take that guy?’
+So, as soon as I got him [David Lee] Roth calls up and says, ‘Did you take that guy?’
 ‘Cause he wanted him, but I had him, ha!”

 Adding that he found Caradonna through Lita Ford, he admitted that he drew a blank when it came to his new keyboard player.
 “I don’t know where he’s from,” laughed Cooper.
 “With a name like Sherinian, he should be my dentist.”

-When it came time to find a supporting voice for the song ‘Only My Heart Talkin’,’ Cooper said, “I think Steven Tyler has the best voice in rock & roll.
+When it came time to find a supporting voice for the song “Only My Heart Talkin’,” Cooper said, “I think Steven Tyler has the best voice in rock and roll.
 During our heyday in the ’70s, we were always too drunk to work together.
 I finally called Steven and he loved the song, so we went to Boston, sat in the studio for about eight hours and had fun.
 I sang as high as I possible could, and he was up there, even higher.
 That’s one vocal I would not want to have to do again.”

 “A lot of those things backfired,” Cooper admitted during a 1987 interview with Creem.
 “Like me showing up on ‘Hollywood Squares’ was great.
 It was on purpose.
 The same woman who wouldn’t let her kid come to one of our shows was on there trying to win a car.
 And I was sitting there, thinking ‘This is great.’
 But the audience didn’t get it.
 They thought I really wanted to do that.
 They thought I had been Alice Cooper to get to the position so I could be on ‘Hollywood Squares.’
 The same with the golf thing.
 It ends up that every heavy metal guy I know plays golf now, from Motley Crue to Iron Maiden.
 But if I play golf, it’s a cardinal sin because I represent all that is not parents.”

-With ‘Trash,’ Cooper found a way to balance radio’s demands for softer stuff against his own artistic point of view.
-And rather than outright buying tracks from outside songwriters, he co-wrote every cut on ‘Trash,’ working with a list of talented tunesmiths that included Joan Jett, Bruce Roberts and Andy Goldmark, and hitmaker-for-hire Diane Warren.
+With Trash, Cooper found a way to balance radio’s demands for softer stuff against his own artistic point of view.
+And rather than outright buying tracks from outside songwriters, he co-wrote every cut on the album, working with a list of talented tunesmiths that included Joan Jett, Bruce Roberts and Andy Goldmark, and hitmaker-for-hire Diane Warren.
 Even if, at 41, he seemed like an unlikely idol for the MTV generation, he was already making plans for future decades of musical domination.

-“When I get too old to do this, 55 years old or so, I’m going to create a new Alice,” mused Cooper.
-“I want Alice to go on like the circus.
-For generations.
+“When I get too old to do this, 55 years old or so, I’m going to create a new Alice,” Cooper mused.
+“I want Alice to go on like the circus – for generations.
 Maybe there’ll be like 10 Alices.”